Welcome back Year 5!

 Please bring book bags and reading books to school every day.
-We ask that children read at home every day for 10-15 minutes or more if they wish.
+We ask that children read at home every night for approximately 10-15 minutes.
 Please support us with your child’s learning by signing and dating their reading record and chatting to your child about their reading book.
 Children do not have to read the whole book all in one go; five to ten pages nightly is sufficient.
-Children have the reading scheme at school to follow, for some children reading at a deeper level, they can read their own books.
 Reading at home with your child will greatly improve their written work as they will see how to write imaginatively and how to correctly punctuate sentences.
-When your child has read, their reading record is signed and is returned to school, they will be able to write their name on a fish and put it in our reading dish.
+When a child has read, their reading record is signed and is in school, they will be able to write their name on a fish and put it in our reading dish.
 Every Friday a fish is drawn from the dish and that child will win a small prize and be congratulated in Friday Worship.

 All children are encouraged to bring in a reusable water bottle from home filled with fresh drinking water.
 It’s hard to listen if you’re dehydrated.
-Your child will be able to refill this throughout the day.
-This is even more important as we continue through the summer term and with all of the different activities that the children take part in throughout the day.
+Your child will have opportunity to refill this throughout the day.
+Please could these be named too.
+The children will bring these home at the end of every day to be cleaned and kept hygienic.

 For this your child must have an outdoor learning kit in school at all times.
 Details of what items should be included in both PE kits and outdoor learning kits can be found on the school website.

 We value your input greatly and appreciate your support with your child’s learning.
 We would also love to hear about any exciting news that is happening outside of school for your child so please feel free to send in pictures or information which they may share with the class.

 If you have any questions or concerns about your child or school please do not hesitate to arrange to see us after school or contact school via phone or email.
 The school website will be regularly updated.